Zymbit-Docs/docs/content/device-addons/xr17v3521-dual-pcie-uart/index.md

 ## Installation.

 The IOCrest unit ships with a CD containing working driver code for pre-6.x kernels, located in the `EXAR` directory on the disc.
-For convenience, a link to the driver is provided [here](TODO).
+For convenience, a link to the driver package is also provided [here](https://zymbit-addons.s3.amazonaws.com/xr17_linux_driver_v2.6.zip).
 For kernels 6.0 and later, a patch file is provided below.

 1. Install the required build tools.
 On Debian-based systems:
 ```